Hao-Yuan-He/resume_typst/visa.typ

 == Hobbies
-I am used to perform sports like running (usually 5km), swimming (usually, badminton and pingpong.
+I am used to play sports like running (usually 5km), swimming, badminton and ping-pong.

-I aslo like chinese crosstalk (相声) and standup comedy.
+I aslo like chinese crosstalk (相声) and stand-up comedy.

 == Research